 He began his practice at Hughes Hubbard & Reed, a Wall Street law firm, and later practiced at large Boston law firms (he was a founding partner of Davis, Malm & D’Agostine and of counsel to Warner & Stackpole and to Peabody & Arnold LLP).
 In 2005, Ed joined the smaller law firm, Lyne, Woodworth & Evarts LLP, where he now practices.

-Ed writes the Business Corporations book in the Thomson Reuters Massachusetts Practice series.
 He taught a course in mergers and acquisitions at Boston University School of Law, was a member of the Board of Directors of Opera Boston and has served as an officer and director of several corporations.
-He is a Life Fellow of the Massachusetts Bar Foundation and is listed in Who’s Who.
+He is a Life Fellow of the Massachusetts Bar Foundation, a member of the steering committee of Business Lawyers Network (BLN) and is listed in Marquis Who’s Who.

-Ed is an avid fly fisherman and fly tier.
+Ed is an avid runner, skier, fly fisherman and fly tier.